Tensile and compressive strain tuning of a Kondo lattice: Results and Discussion

-where $\textit{g}_{xx}$ is the magnetoelastic coupling constant, $\epsilon_{xx}$ is the applied strain along the [100] direction, and $\Delta\textit{g}_{nm}$ is the weight on each Stevens operator.
-We further simplify the equation by ignoring the higher order $\textit{O}^{n}_{4}$ and $\textit{O}^{n}_{6}$, because they contribute much less than the quadrupolar term.
-For example, in the case of TmSb, the magnetoelastic coupling with $\textit{O}_{4}^{n}$ is only 16~mK, 3 orders of magnitude smaller than the coupling with the quadrupolar term which is 20 K~\cite{Luthi2005}.
+where $g_{xx}$ is the magnetoelastic coupling constant, $\epsilon_{xx}$ is the applied strain along the [100] direction, and $\Delta\textit{g}_{mn}$ is the weight on each Stevens operator equivalents.
+We further simplify the equation by dropping the higher order terms $O^{m}_{4}$ and $O^{m}_{6}$, since they should contribute much less than the quadrupolar term.
+For example, in the case of the rare-earth intermetallic compound TmSb, the magnetoelastic coupling with $O_{4}^{m}$ is only 16~mK, which is three orders of magnitude smaller than the coupling with the quadrupolar term which is 20 K~\cite{Luthi2005}.